pknichols/OMNIeDNA/README.md

 ---

+## Helpful Tips

+- **OMNIeDNA TORRENT:** The sampler stays underwater via hydrodynamic design, but it relies on water flow to maintain negative buoyancy.
+Securely attach a ballast weight (dive weight, brick, anchor, or large rock) to any of the gear attachment points.
+When you MUST add a ballast weight:

+  - *Too slow:* Water speed < 1 knot (~0.5 m/s) — not enough flow to push it down.

+  - *Too fast:* Water speed > 7 knots (~3.5 m/s) — risk of planing or lifting out of the water.

+  - *Too deep:* Sampling near the bottom of the water column.

 ## Printer Specifications

 All components have been successfully printed on a Prusa MK4S using the following parameters:

 - **Filament:** 1.75mm PETG or ABS plastic (recommended over PLA for toughness, frequent use in harsh environments).
 ABS components can be smoothed with an Acetone vapor bath to facilitate routine bleach decontamination.
-- **Infill:** Gyroid, 20% (superior strength-to-weight ratio using less material, reducing print costs)
+- **Infill:** Gyroid, 20%+ (superior strength-to-weight ratio using less material, reducing print costs)
 - **Layer height:** 0.15-0.20 mm
 - **Print temperature:** 220°C – 260°C (PETG/ABS);
 - **Heated bed:** 70 – 80°C (PETG); 90 – 110°C (ABS; enclosure and ventilation recommended)